Atlas975/Notes/MediaCoding/Filters/EdgeDetectionFilters/Laplacian_edge_detector.md

 ___
 # Laplacian edge detector
-- An edge detection operator that computes the second-order derivative of an image, summing up the second derivatives in all directions
+- An edge detection operator that computes the second-order derivative of an image, summing up the second derivatives in all directions.
+Making this better at detecting thin edges
 - Due to its nature of measuring the second derivative, the filter is highly sensitive to noise.
 It often requires preprocessing, like applying a Gaussian blur to mitigate this sensitivity

 ![[Pasted image 20240321180926.png|450|450]]